Tuition and financial aid

 Tuition and fees

-Tuition for the 2025-2026 school year at WashU Public Health is set at $43,710.00.
+Tuition for the 2026-27 school year at the Bursky School of Public Health is set at $45,000.
 Moreover, students can expect to pay additional fees that cover various services to support their academic and personal well-being.
-These fees provide access to a wide range of student activities, health and wellness services, technology, and insurance when applicable
+These fees provide access to a wide range of student activities, health and wellness services, technology, and insurance, when applicable.

 - Activity and service fee: $140.00

-*All Washington University students are required to carry health insurance.
-Full-time graduate students on the Danforth Campus are automatically enrolled in (and billed for) the basic student health insurance plan at a cost of unless proof of comparable coverage is provided by domestic students.
+*All Washington University, students are required to carry health insurance.
+Full-time graduate students on the Danforth Campus are automatically enrolled in (and billed for) the basic student health insurance plan unless proof of comparable coverage is provided by domestic students.
 International students are not eligible to waive out of the insurance plan.
 For details about available plans or waiving options, visit Student Health Services.
 (Health insurance fees are pending state approval and are subject to change.)

 Cost of attendance

-Cost of attendance is a value calculated by the university that estimates a student’s total cost to attend school in a specific academic program for an academic year.
+The cost of attendance is a value calculated by the university, and it estimates a student’s total cost to attend school in a specific academic program for an academic year.
 The cost of attendance includes mandatory tuition and fees plus estimated costs for living expenses.
-Health insurance is not included but is required for all students.
-The estimated cost of attendance is revised annually and is meant to be used as a guide for students in making informed financial decisions regarding their enrollment.
+Health insurance is not included in these estimates, but it is required for all students.
+The estimated cost of attendance is revised annually and is meant to be used as a guide for students to make informed financial decisions regarding their enrollment.

 Information for international students